GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

    `/vclogin/.env` with key `PEX_DESCRIPTOR_OVERRIDE` if direct control over what wallets are asked for is desired (example for quick testing:
    `./__tests__/testdata/pex/descriptorEmailFromAltme.json`)
-6. to be able to test dynamic endpoint APIs, you need to provide an API key in the `.env` file in the `vclogin` folder with the key `API_KEY`.
+6. OPTIONAL: to be able to use or test incremental authorization, set an API key in the `.env` file in the `vclogin` folder with the key `INCR_AUTH_API_SECRET`.
 7. at this point, it needs to be ensured that the container for the vclogin service is freshly built with the new env file:
    `docker compose down && docker compose build`